 Favorite Winter Hikes

-Here are some favorite hikes during the winter season – in sunshine, rain or snow.
-Whichever path you choose, make sure to plan ahead, pack out what you pack in and say hello to fellow adventurers you meet on the trail.
+Here are some favorite hikes during the winter season — in sunshine, rain or snow.
+Whichever path you choose, make sure to plan ahead, pack out what you pack in and nod a greeting to fellow adventurers you pass on the trail.
 Follow all the tips on this outdoor Adventure Checklist and make the most of your time in Oregon's outdoors!

 Spencer ButteHiking Spencer Butte by Taj Morgan

 A year-round favorite, this short but steep, switch-back trail summits Spencer Butte at 2,000 ft.
 From Spencer Butte Park at the South Willamette Trailhead, the hike is just under two miles.
 The majority of the trail is beneath a thick Douglas fir canopy and buffered by lush ferns which eventually give way to rock and scrub brush.
 Expect other hikers along this very popular path which is tantalizingly close to Eugene – making it the go-to favorite for locals.
 When the ground is dry, you may encounter trail runners.
 During the wet season, be prepared for mud, puddles and rivulets crossing the otherwise well-maintained path.
 From its rocky and open crown, survey sweeping views of Eugene and the South Willamette Valley.
 In cold, wet weather it may be raining at the trailhead and snowing at the top!
 Or you might find yourself above the clouds, looking down at the billowing gray mist swirling below – or perhaps you'll be warmed in the glow of winter sunshine and rest with your face titled up to the golden rays.
 Whatever nature serves up, the experience is often breathtakingly beautiful.